‘FEAST OF FEAR’

 It meant that Nyssa was not in control of her own actions.
 That’s very often the case when Nyssa’s not herself and acting evil.
-I know Nyssa wouldn’t betray her friends as that’d be against her free will.
+I know Nyssa wouldn’t betray her friends as that would be against her nature.

 The story takes place in 19th century Ireland.
 A famine occurs and a carnival tries to bring cheer to every village it encounters.
 But something has happened to the carnival and an evil force takes over.

 I liked the scenes where Nyssa comes out of her evil state once the Spae Wife’s control on her is slipping at times.
 Nyssa speaks in her own voice and not the evil tones that Spae Wife forces on her.